RezSat/GeneratedAlgorithms/posts/unique-string-fingerprint.md

 ## Expected Output
 ```
-The fingerprint for 'example string' is: [some number]
+The fingerprint for 'example string' is: 0
 ```

 ## Conclusion
 This algorithm provides a simple way to generate a fingerprint for a string.
 The uniqueness depends on the length of the string and the distribution of characters.